You’ll never run out of things to do in Jersey City

 America was built by immigrants, and in the late-1800s through mid-1900s, they first entered America through Ellis Island.
 Once this site stopped serving as a point of entry, it was transformed into the Ellis Island Immigration Museum.
 This important institution provides background about what it was like to enter America through Ellis Island.
 It allows visitors to experience what many of our ancestors went through during this time.
 Although the museum’s address is based in New York City, Ellis Island is technically a part of New Jersey.

-While you’re near the Central Railroad of New Jersey Terminal, you should stop by the Empty Sky 9/11 Memorial.
+While you’re near the Central Railroad of New Jersey Light Rail Terminal, you should stop by the Empty Sky 9/11 Memorial.
 This memorial exists to honor the 749 people from New Jersey who lost their lives during the attacks on September 11th.
-As you walk down the pathway formed by two tall silver walls, you can see all their names.
+As you walk down the boardwalk formed by two tall silver walls, you can see all their names.
 The end of the path leads to where the World Trade Center buildings once stood on the other side of the Hudson River.

 On a lighter note, if you love live music and theater, you’re going to be a fan of The Landmark Loew’s Jersey Theatre in Journal Square.
 This Jersey City venue has been convenient for people commuting to and from Newark, Hoboken, and New York City since the 1920s.
 It’s a great place to experience concerts, theater, performing arts, and classic films throughout the year.